bluesillybeard/Pinc/readme.md

     - I thought it would be cool to be able to run this on extremely ancient hardware and OS, for no other reason than to see it run.
 Partially inspired by [MattKC porting .NET framework 2 to Windows 95.](https://www.youtube.com/watch?v=CTUMNtKQLl8)

 ## Planned graphics backends (NOT FINAL)
-- Raw / framebuffer on the CPU
+- Raw / framebuffer on the CPU / software rasterizer
 - SDL 1
+    - Is this even worth implementing despite the raw and opengl backends?
 - SDL 2
+    - Is this even worth implementing despite the raw and opengl backends?
 - SDL 3
+    - Is this even worth implementing despite the raw and opengl backends?
 - OpenGL 1.x
-    - not sure which 1.x versions yet
+    - not sure which 1.x version(s) yet
-- OpenGL 3.0
-- OpenGL 3.3
+- OpenGL 3.x
+    - not sure which 3.x verison yet
-- OpenGL 4.2
+- OpenGL 4.x
+    - note sure which 4.x version(s) yet
-- OpenGL 4.6
+- OpenGL 4.6 (last OpenGL release)
-- Vulkan 1.0
+- Vulkan 1.0 (first vulkan release)
-- Vulkan 1.2
+- Vulkan 1.2 (last Vulkan release that is very widely supported on older hardware)
-- Vulkan 1.3
+- Vulkan 1.3 (last Vulkan release)

 ## Planned window backends (NOT FINAL)
 - SDL 1